Guide To Selling

 Property Sellers Guide

-Request a Free Valuation
+Request a Free Property Valuation

 You’ll also need to work with a solicitor or conveyancer, who will take charge of all the legal aspects of the sale.
 Solicitor’s fees for property sales are generally cheaper than for purchases and are usually set according to the price band your property comes under.